abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The free monoid with the set of balls as a generators](../03_monoid/balls_free.svg)

-The free monoid is a special one --- each element of the free monoid over a given set, can be converted to a corresponding element in any any other monoid that uses the same set of generators by just applying the monoid's laws.
-For example, here is how the elements above would look like if we apply the laws of the color-mixing monoid.
+The free monoid is a special one --- each element of the free monoid over a given set can be converted to a corresponding element in any other monoid that uses the same set of generators by just applying the monoid's laws.
+For example, here is how the elements above would look if we apply the laws of the color-mixing monoid.

 ![Converting the elements of the free monoid to the elements of the color-mixing monoid](../03_monoid/balls_free_color_mixing.svg)